 shown while moving the map.
 Use the zoom controls and change the map mode to

-Satellite or Terrain if needed to help you to position the red cross.
+Satellite or Terrain if needed to help you to position the red marker.

 Once the right position is found, click [Save location].
 The coordinates are copied to

 the "Coordinates" field of the form and the map closes.
-Clicking [Cancel] just closes
+Clicking [Close] just closes

 the map without copying anything.